anumehashukla/wayfaringuniverse/_posts/Treks:Hikes/2021-09-21-5-hikes-to-do-in-glacier-national-park.md

 ##### Distance : _6 miles_, Elevation Gain : _757 ft_

-This trail also covers the Trail of cedars ( a 0.9-mile trail), which is another popular and beautiful hike in Glacier NP.
+This trail also covers the Trail of cedars (a 0.9-mile trail), which is another popular and beautiful hike in Glacier NP.
+The hike itself is relatively moderate, making it accessible to a wide range of hikers.
+It is well-maintained and offers interpretive signs, enhancing the educational aspect of the journey.
+Keep an eye out for wildlife, as you may spot deer, birds, or even the occasional bear.

 ![]({{site.data.settings.basic_settings.cdn_url}}/treks-hikes/glaciernationalparkhikes/avalanchelake.jpg)
 *<center class="image-caption">Avalanche Lake</center>*